EmreYsrc/apps/README.md

 ![alt text](images/Certificate.jpg)

-- After AWS Load balancer I created an A record on the Route53.
+- After AWS Load balancer created , then I created an A record on the Route53.

 ![alt text](images/Route53.jpg)